 Let’s look into the VM settings and compare…

-Since In Windows Server 2012 R2 we have new storage metrics added to Resource Metering:
+Starting with Windows Server 2012 R2 and later we have new storage metrics added to Resource Metering:

 Let’s Remove the Pass-through physical disk and try again, here you go:

-Hopefully Hyper-V will support resource metering on Pass-through disks in future release to measure the average IOPS.
+Hopefully, Hyper-V will support resource metering on Pass-through disks in future releases to measure the average IOPS.

-· The physical disk must be set to offline state on the Hyper-V host before you can configure it as a pass-through disk for a virtual machine.
+- The physical disk must be set to an offline state on the Hyper-V host before you can configure it as a pass-through disk for a virtual machine.

 Enjoy the day!